massacresIV/PF1EE/docs/srd/classes/hybrid/shaman/shaman.md

 - **Partial Preparation and Open Slots:** The Shaman can prepare only some spells at a time, requiring at least 15 minutes.
 She may leave spell slots empty and later prepare spells in those slots by consorting her Spirit Animal for at least 15 minutes.
 However, she cannot replace or refill slots already used without resting again.

 - **Prepared Spells:** Prepared spells remain attuned to the Shaman until cast or released.
-If the Witch dies, all prepared spells are lost.
+If the Shaman dies, all prepared spells are lost.

 </details>